 A rough estimate is a projection of how much time and money goes into developing a project.
 It usually only requires a short meeting to explain the project details and can be used to evaluate if a potential supplier is the right fit.

 A project plan is a comprehensive document that defines the scope of a project, lists all its specifications, explains technical considerations, and sets expectations between the supplier and the customer.
-Needless to say, the ladder is more time consuming than the former.
+Needless to say, the latter is more time consuming than the former.

 Why do you need a project plan?

 Project plans are usually needed for big projects — typically projects that take 200 hours or more to complete.
 Making a project plan forces stakeholders to think everything through as detailed as possible so that: